robertknight/textgen/README.md

 For best results, `<source text>` needs to be quite large (1MB+) and you will need either a CUDA-supporting GPU or a lot of patience for training.

+## Training tips

+- Use the `--epochs` parameter to control the trade-off between amount of training time and accuracy of the learned model.
+  On English text, the model typically learns to generate words and sentences after a few epochs over a ~1MB source text.
+In order to generate sensible-looking phrases 30+ epochs are typically needed.
+- When training on a GPU, increasing the batch size via `--batch-size` will reduce the time per epoch, but tends to also reduce the learning rate.

+  A batch size of 64 worked well in my tests on a single GPU.
+- On English text, models with a loss of >2 produce samples with very little structure.
+When the loss is between 1 and 2 some basic word and sentence structure starts to emerge.
+Plausible phrases start to emerge when the loss gets below 0.5.

+## Generation tips

+- The model is saved after every epoch, so you can run the `generate` command while the model is still training.
+- The `--temperature` option controls the randomness of the generated text.
+  Values < 1.0 are more conservative, values > 1.0 allow the model to be more "creative" (output less-probable sequences according to the learned model).

 ## Differences from the paper

 - The paper does not describe how parallelism should be achieved in training.